alialkhatib/alialkhatib.github.io/_posts/2013-02-21-if-it-were-anyone-else-id-call-you-nuts.md

 ---
-title: '"If it were anyone else, I'd call you nuts..."'
+title: "\"If it were anyone else, I'd call you nuts...\""
 author: Ali
 layout: post
 categories: